Baromeg/Baromeg/README.md

-### Hello World 👋, I'm Baltasar
+### Hello World 👋,
 ```
-I've just graduated as a Software Engineer at General Assembly in a 3 month immersive couse.

-I am seeking a full-stack developer role where I can share my ideas and create impactful
-contributions, in a cooperative and knowledge-sharing environment to continue learning
-and improving my skills, .
+I am Baltasar, a graduated software engineer at General Assembly.
+I am eager to collaborate on projects that develop a better and more sustainable tomorrow.
+I seek a developer role to make impactful contributions to both sides of the stack, share my ideas, and grow in a continued-learning and knowledge-sharing environment.

+I’ve thrived on leading and motivating people, improving operational processes and ultimately making customers happier.
+I’ve taken advantage of technology’s fast evolution to solve problems and enhance experiences, hence my admiration for the developer community.

-I decided to blend my passion for software engineering, my hospitality skills and my creative
-and analytical thinking to pursue a career shift, becoming part of the solution for today’s
+After more than 12 years of hospitality experience, I’ve decided to blend my passion for software engineering and my creative and analytical side to join this vibrant community to pursue a career change and become part of the solution for today’s world challenges.
-world challenges.

 ```
 - 🔭 I’m currently working on ...
 ```